adl-whd/web-app/README.md

 The primary objectives of the proposed web application are:

-- To build a web-based hotel booking system using the MVC architecture.
+- To develop a web-based hotel booking system that is Shariah-compliant and built using MVC architecture.
-- To enable customers to search, reserve, and manage hotel bookings online.
+- To enable customers to search, reserve, and manage bookings online, including filtering for Islamic-friendly features.
 - To help hotel administrators manage room availability, pricing, and customer data in real time.
+- To promote Islamic values in hospitality by offering halal food, Qibla direction, and family-oriented services.
 - To improve operational efficiency and reduce manual errors in the booking process.
-- To provide secure and role-based access for admins, staff, and customers.

 ---